mlc-ai/mlc-llm/docs/deploy/python.rst

 You are expected to see the information about the :class:`mlc_chat.ChatModule` class.

-If the prebuild is unavailable on your platform, or you would like to build a runtime that supports other GPU runtime than the prebuilt version.
+If the prebuilt is unavailable on your platform, or you would like to build a runtime that supports other GPU runtime than the prebuilt version.
 Please refer our :ref:`Build MLC-Chat Package From Source<mlcchat_package_build_from_source>` tutorial.

 Get Started